3 Days in Paris, France — Posh First Timer’s Guide

 Cap off your last day in Paris with a day trip to arguably the most famous palace in the world, which is a convenient 13 minute train ride from the Gare Montparnasse station.
 Once you’ve reached the town of Versailles, depending on how much time you have to spare before your ticketed entry time, consider taking the leisurely 25 minute walk from the station through the quaint town and up to the palace gates.
 If you’re in a hurry, you can shorten this transit time by hopping on the 6201 or 6202 bus lines at Quai E outside the train station, riding for 2 stops over 6 minutes until departing at the Préfecture stop.
 You’ll still have to walk a bit down the sidewalk and up to the gated entrance, but hopping on the bus should save you a bit of time as opposed to walking the whole way.
 Once the ornate golden gates are in your line of sight, you’ll soon be entering the Palace of Versailles!

+Last but not least, visiting the Palace of Versailles is a must when considering what to do in Paris for three days.
 This gargantuan castle served as the primary royal residence and seat of political power in France from 1682, under King Louis XIV, until the French Revolution in 1789.
 The over-the-top opulence exuding from every inch of the Baroque architecture cemented this extravagant palace as a symbol of the absolute monarchy presiding over the population.
 The grandiose façades, intricate interiors, and extensive gardens were designed to impress and demonstrate the "Sun King’s” divine right to rule, and that they do!

 -